By April Wallace, Northwest Arkansas mama

 Even now Henry often asks why school is necessary and how long he’ll have to go.
 It’s not perfect, and I still miss him during the day.
 But we’ve seen so much good now on both ends that I’m glad we took a chance on it—it’s hard to imagine turning back.

 April Wallace is mama to two curious boys, Henry and Elliott; stepmom to one whip-smart teenager and wife to a very kind and generous man.
-She spent the past 3.5 years staying home full time and writing about the adventures and experiences of raising her little ones for NWAMotherlode.
-She recently returned to the Northwest Arkansas Democrat-Gazette now that those boys are all growing more independent.
+This post was published in 2022.
+She is now an editor at the Arkansas Democrat-Gazette.